-- 1. The Board shall approve all investment manager solicitations conducted by the System. - 2.
-Subsequent to Board approval, solicitation of proposals shall be accomplished on an invitation to bid basis, and an invitation to bid notice will be posted publicly to the TRS website. - 3.
+- 1. The Board shall approve all investment manager solicitations conducted by the System. - Subsequent to Board approval, solicitation of proposals shall be accomplished on an invitation to bid basis, and an invitation to bid notice will be posted publicly to the TRS website. - 3.
 Invitation to bid notices will describe the investment management services sought and, if applicable, any qualifying minimum criteria, pertinent instructions, deadlines, etc. Minimum criteria, if any, will either be listed in the Invitation to Bid or delineated by way of reference to the most current version of the Investment Policy Statement.
 To enhance the competitiveness of solicitations conducted by the System, firms whose qualifying investment services are reflected and current in the Investment Consultant's commercially available or proprietary database will be considered as having bid and being in competition for System solicitations without further application. - 4.
 Firms and qualifying investments shall initially be evaluated by the Investment Consultant and the Investment Staff.
 Due diligence shall be conducted on potential qualifying Firms and investments.
 The nature of the due diligence shall be recommended to the Board by the Investment Committee with the advice of the Investment Consultant, Chief Investment Officer, and Executive Director.
 Due diligence may include manager interviews, review of past performance, firm and personnel backgrounds, reference checks, fee structure, conflicts of interest, internal security controls, and any other research necessary to inform the decision of the Board.
 An evaluation report to identify potential managers shall be presented to the Investment Committee for recommendation to the Board. - 5.
 The Board shall award contracts to the investment managers and qualifying investments most suitable to addressing the needs of the System for which the solicitation is being conducted.
 Competitive fee negotiations shall be conducted prior to the final contract being awarded.
 The award shall be made at a specified time and place which shall be open to the public pursuant to the Oklahoma Open Meetings Act.

 - 6. Qualifying investment managers and funds shall be given due consideration.
 No investment manager shall be granted any advantage or disadvantage during the solicitation process. - 7.
-There shall be no contact or communication between the applicant or bidder and Trustees concerning any matter material to the solicitation process unless the communication is expressly described in the invitation to bid, a part of due diligence, or as part of any Board meeting prior to the award of the contract.
-Any bidder who knowingly participates in such communication prohibited by this subsection shall be disqualified from the contract award.
+There shall be no contact or communication between the applicant or bidder and Trustees concerning any matter material to the solicitation process unless the communication or contact is a permitted communication or contact. - a.
+Permitted contact or communications are expressly described in the invitation to bid, a part of due diligence, or as part of any Board meeting prior to the award of the contract.
+Permitted contact or communications are also those that are incidental, exclusively social, and involve neither the System or its business and which are otherwise within the scope of a Trustee's private business or public office and wholly unrelated to the System. - b.
+Disclosure of non-permitted contact or communications shall be given in writing by involved Trustees and applicants/bidders and submitted to the General Counsel and Board of Trustees consistent with Disclosure of Communications Regarding Procurement Transactions that Require Board of Trustees Approval policy of the Board of Trustees Policy Manual.
+Any bidder who knowingly participates in non-permitted contact or communications shall be disqualified from any further consideration for the applicable contract award.